MarekRudzki/TalkBridge/README.md

 2. Open command prompt and navigate to the path where you want to clone repo.
 3. Paste copied link and hit enter.
 4. Congrats, you have successfully cloned this repository in your computer!
-5. Open project in IDE of your choice.
+5. Open project in IDE of your choice and run the app.
-6. Create a [Google Cloud](https://console.cloud.google.com/) account and activate the Speech Api.
-Get the Json file, rename it as "talkbridge_service_account.json" and save to assets folder.
-7. Run the app.

 ---